 In 2024, the Education Group signed an investment agreement with Phoenix Investments II Pte.
 Ltd., an investment vehicle of funds managed by international firm KKR Global Impact, and Rise Edu Pte.
 Ltd., which is managed by Kaizenvest III, a unit of shareholder Kaizen Private Equity II Pte Ltd. Concurrently, funds managed by KKR have entered into an agreement to acquire all of the shares in the Company owned, directly or indirectly, by ADB, FMO and Kaizenvest.
-The transaction is expected to close in September 2024, subject to customary regulatory approvals, including that of the Philippine Competition Commission ("PCC").
+The transaction closed last October 3, 2024 after PHINMA Education received the initial investment amount of Php2.52 billion, representing 70.22% of KKR's total investment amount of Php3.59 billion.